Signs you should watch out for to avoid getting stuck with a lowball settlement offer

 #3: They seem to dismiss or lose your evidence

-Insurance companies have one goal: to settle claims for as little money as possible.
-One way they do this is by failing to recognize certain damages.
+Make no mistake, insurance companies have 1 goal: to settle your claim for as little money as possible.
+One way they accomplish this is by failing to recognize certain damages.
 Accordingly, they may dismiss some evidence such as doctors’ statements or medical bills as not being valid.
 You may also repeatedly send documents, only to have the insurance company tell you they have not been received.

 In many cases, insurance companies look more favorably on evidence that an attorney has submitted on your behalf.
 After hiring a lawyer, you may find that missing documents suddenly appear as well.